tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-3.md

 By "syntatical sugar" we mean that behind the scenes, ES6 class syntax merely re-creates what we manually did in the last section using prototypical inheritance and `Object.create()`

 ## II. <a id="section2">A quick example

+Below we will create a "Vehicle" and a derived "Gas Vehicle" utilizing both prototypical inheritance, and ES6 classes.
+We will see that there is almost no difference between the objects that are created by the JavaScript engine.

 **canvas-sprite-es6-classes-1.html**